weimeilin79/gs-redpanda-k8s/mm2-1-replication/step2.md

 ![mirror-source-connector-redpanda-status](./images/step-2-mirror-source-connector-redpanda.png)

 Next, go back to the connector page by clicking on the left menu, tap on _connector_.
-Repeat the process of clicking on the *Create Connector* button but this time pick " import data from Kafka cluster offsets" on the next screen.
-This will lead you to configure the *MirrorCheckpointConnector*.
+Repeat the process of clicking on the _Create Connector_ button but this time pick " import data from Kafka cluster offsets" on the next screen.
+This will lead you to configure the **MirrorCheckpointConnector**.

-*MirrorCheckpointConnector*  manages checkpoints, it periodically consumes from all internal MM2 topics on the target cluster (like mm2-offsets.<source-cluster>, mm2-configs.<source-cluster>, and so on) and emits checkpoints to the mm2-offset-checkpoints.<target-cluster> topic.
+**MirrorCheckpointConnector**  manages checkpoints, it periodically consumes from all internal MM2 topics on the target cluster and emits checkpoints to the an mm2-offset-checkpoints topic.
 These checkpoints are essential to translating offsets between source and target clusters, which is essential for failover.

-Move past the configuration page, and hit *Next*.
-In the *Connector Properties* section, overwrite the existing content with the following:
+Move past the configuration page, and hit _Next_.
+In the _Connector Properties_ section, overwrite the existing content with the following:
 ```
 {
     "connector.class": "org.apache.kafka.connect.mirror.MirrorCheckpointConnector",